Timsey/pg_mri/README.md

   singlecoil_test/
 ```

 This corresponds somewhat to the default download settings of the fastMRI data repository.
 For both Knee and Brain datasets the original test data contains not ground truths, and so we construct a new `singlecoil_test` from `singlecoil_train`, as explained in the paper.
+The IPython notebook `split_data.ipynb` in `notebooks` provides a utility for this.
-The default Brain data is `multicoil_` instead of `singlecoil_`.
+The default Brain data directory names are `multicoil_` instead of `singlecoil_`.
 Note that we do use not use the multicoil k-space and instead construct singlecoil k-space from the ground truth images.
-To save on I/O, we recommend removing the multicoil k-space from the `.h5` files.
+To save on I/O, we recommend removing the multicoil k-space from the `.h5` files (`split_data.ipynb` contains a utility for this).
 For naming consistency, we have also renamed `multicoil_` to `singlecoil_` for Brain data.

 ## Training
-All command should be run from the repository root folder.
+All commands should be run from the repository root folder.
 Logging is done using Tensorboard.
 ### Reconstruction models
 Scripts will store results directly in <path_to_output>, so make sure to change this for different runs!
 #### Knee